What is kidney cancer?

 - Weight loss that occurs for no known reason

-- A temperature that lasts for weeks and isn't caused by a cold or other infection
+- A fever that lasts for weeks and isn't caused by a cold or other infection

 - Extreme fatigue